cosc-516-2022/lab5/README.md

 ## OPTIONAL: Default consistency

-The lab does not require global replication to complete, so this next part is optional as it may have some cost.
+The lab does not require the default consistency to be explicitly set, so this next part is optional.
 <br>
 Under settings in the left side menu, click `Default consistency`.
 <br>